OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 Note: The outdated status is a nice to have feature (it won't be implemented right now).

+### Separating stops and time constraints

+This is a side effect of unifying margins with arrival times: as arrival times now are just another way to give time constraints, it makes little sense to bundle stops with arrival times.

 ## Creation fields

 These fields are required at creation time, but cannot be changed afterwards.